 SPC Professor Gregory Byrd’s short story, Dita e Verës, was inspired by his time teaching in Albania as a Fulbright Scholar.

 Hello, The upcoming 3131 online course, Interpersonal Communication begins 8wk 2, Monday, Oct, 12, 2020.
 Taught by Dr. Shirley Oakley, here is the information: COM 3131 Interpersonal Communication 3 credits This course explores communication within the context of professional interpersonal relationships.
 Topics include interpersonal communication concepts, monitoring the internal and external environmental factors in interpersonal … Continue reading COM 3131 Interpersonal Communication

 February was American Heart Health Month, and People Magazine chose St. Petersburg College Communications student Maddie Price to feature in a story about her journey through life with a heart condition.
 The Palm Harbor native was born with a congenital heart defect, and has had more than 100 surgeries, including two heart transplants.
 Price had … Continue reading SPC Communications Student Featured in People Magazine

-A new speech course elective, SPC 1631, “Voices of American Women,” will begin it’s first class in Spring 2020.
-The class, taught by Dr. Shirley Oakley, will meet on the Clearwater campus and will be a blended class.
-This new course examines women’s public discourse in the United States during the 19th and 20th centuries, … Continue reading New speech elective offered at Clearwater
+A new speech course elective, SPC 1631, “Voices of American Women,” will begin Spring 2020 as an online course taught by Dr. Shirley Oakley.
+This new course examines women’s public discourse in the United States during the 19th and 20th centuries, and discussions will focus on the social and cultural significance of women’s participation in … Continue reading New speech elective offered at Clearwater

 Award-winning poet and spoken word artist Patricia Smith read her work for St. Petersburg College students at the St. Petersburg Gibbs Campus on April 3 in the Music Center.